realworldocaml/book/en/fcm.md

 ((typ console)(name fcm/loader_cli3.out))
 ```

-Notably, the loader can't be itself loaded (since it's not on the list
+Notably, the loader can't be loaded (since it's not on the list of
-of known handlers), and can't be unloaded.
+known handlers), and can't be unloaded either.

 ```frag
 ((typ console)(name fcm/loader_cli4.out))